English

 The environmental of business that includes customs and traditions, values, social trends.

-Internal factors of business are beyond control.
+External factors of business environment are controllable factors.

 Explain the following term/concept.